Accenture/serverless-ephemeral/README.md

 custom:
   ephemeral:
     libraries:
-      - build:
+      - packager:
           name: tensorflow
           version: 1.4.0
 ```

-- **build.name** is required.
+- **packager.name** is required.
 This is the packager name identifier for TensorFlow: **tensorflow**
-- **build.version** is required.
+- **packager.version** is required.
 This will determine which TensorFlow version you want to build.

-> For reference, you can look at the TensorFlow packager under [/packager/tensorflow](packager/tensorflow) directory.

 ### Download a library